Research in the Bubble Lab

 Electrons can be introduced into the liquid from a sharp tip, by means of a radioactive source, or from an electrical discharge in the helium vapor above the liquid.
 The details of how the electron forms a bubble after it enters the liquid are not completely understood.
 But once the bubble is formed it is a stable object.
 It can be moved through the liquid by the application of an electric field.
 If a large number of electrons are introduced into the liquid, an electric field (space charge field) will be produced which will drive the bubbles away from each other.
 When a bubble reaches a metal wall forming the boundary of the helium container, the electron can escape into the wall.
 The bubble then collapses.

-The idea that an electron in helium would form a bubble was first proposed by Richard Ferrell in 1956.
-The early studies of the bubbles measured how fast they moved through the liquid under the influence of an electric field (mobility measurement).
+The idea that an electron in helium would form a bubble was first proposed by Richard Ferrell in 1956 .
+The early studies of the bubbles measured how fast they moved through the liquid under the influence of an electric field (mobility measurement) .
 This mobility is limited by the collisions of thermal excitations (rotons and phonons) with the bubbles, These collisions result in a drag force on a moving bubble.
-In the 1990's the first measurements were made of the absorption of light by the bubbles.
-This measurement was important because it provided a way to confirm that the bubble did have the size expected theoretically.[3,4]
+In the 1990’s the first measurements were made of the absorption of light by the bubbles.
+This measurement was important because it provided a way to confirm that the bubble did have the size expected theoretically [3, 4].

-In our lab we have developed a new method based on ultrasonics that makes it possible to detect individual electrons and follow their motion.
+In our lab we have developed a new method based on ultrasonics which makes it possible to detect individual electrons and follow their motion.
 We have used this method to determine the mechanical properties of the electron bubbles, and performed experiments in which the bubbles are exploded and grow large enough to be seen.
 We have also used a version of this method to make movies of single electrons and have detected some much larger bubbles which contain many electrons (multi-electron bubbles).

 By shining light of the appropriate wavelength onto an electron bubble, it is possible to excite the electron into a higher energy state.
 Light from a carbon dioxide laser excites the bubble to the 1P quantum state.
 When the electron is in the 1P state the shape of the bubble changes. it is straightforward to calculate the change in the shape.
 So far we do not have a technique to measure the change in the shape, but we are able to detect these 1P bubbles because they explode at a different critical negative pressure.

-In other experiments we have used an ultrasonic technique to produce multi-electron bubbles, to follow the motion of other small particles in the liquid and to see how these particles interact with quantized vortices.
+In other experiments we have used an ultrasonic technique to produce multi-electron bubbles, to follow the motion of other small particles in the liquid, and to see how these particles interact with quantized vortices.

 The students working on these projects have also created computer programs to simulate what happens in the experiments.